Stages

 port: 5432

-database: myapp_devSome defaults are enforced and cannot be overridden:
+database: myapp_devSome defaults are enforced and cannot be overridden in the TUI:

 | Default | Behavior |